Type of contract

 The Idiap Research Institute

-- Master’s degree in bioinformatics, computational biology, or a related field
+- PhD in bioimage analysis, computer vision, bioinformatics, signal processing, or related field

 - Strong mathematical and computational skills